The Reset

 “Sure… was there something wrong?” she asked.

-“Oh, not at all… he was an ex student of mine.
-And… I’d like to say hi.”
+“Oh, not at all… he was an ex student of mine.”

 “Ahh sure thing.” she smiled and turned away.

-“Oh I just wanted… to get your attention that’s all.”
+“Oh yes.
+Yes.
+I did.”
 Back to reality he realised he needed to take a breath.
-The young man frowned in a confused expression.
 “Here is 10, please keep the rest.”
 He handed the note together with the piece of paper folded in 4 parts.
 He felt strange.
 Different.
 Then he thought that there was no secrecy in handing papers to his students.
 This was something he was not used to.
 His forehead was burning as he nervously added.
 “That’s… something personal.”
 He looked around as he stood up.
 “Please open it behind the counter.
 Alone.”

-“Look.
+The young man frowned and smiled.
+“Ohh.
+Right.
 If this is a love letter, I am afraid I will have to break your heart sir.”
-The young man joked, smiling.
+He joked, smiling.

 “How many hours?”
-He asked in a whisper.
+He asked.

 22 hrs earlier